Methodology for the allocation of School Counselling Service

-The allocation of school counselling resources to schools has been guided by a state-wide methodology developed in consultation with stakeholders.
-Stakeholder consultation feedback and research have informed a consistent methodology for the allocation of school counselling services for all NSW public schools.
-Stakeholders included representatives from the Secondary Principals Council, Primary Principals Association and PPA SSP reference groups.
+The existing allocation of School Counselling Service to schools has been guided by a state-wide methodology developed in consultation with stakeholders as well as by research.
+Stakeholders included representatives from the Primary Principals Association, Secondary Principals Council, and PPA SSP reference groups.

 What principles underpin the methodology?